digital-work-lab/literature-review-seminar/docs/day_2_teaching_notes_tools.md

 - How could ML/machines/generative AI facilitate a deeper understanding (instead of distancing reviewers from the literature)?

 Wrap-up!
 Plans for submission (presentation?!?!)

+Communicate the expectation that students attend at least 2-3 meetings